erdaltsksn/random/docs/random_version.md

 ## random version

-Prints the app's version
+Print the app's version

 ### Synopsis

-Prints the app's version.
+Print the app's version.
 This app uses semver and the version value is automatically generated while building.

 ```